skripteria/wn-snowflake-plugin/README.md

 - Parameter 1 defines the type of the content.
 This controls what backend widget is used for content management.
 - Parameter 2 is optional and allows to add a description for the user who is responsible for content management.

-    Currently there are 6 standard types and 2 more specific ones.
+    Currently there are 6 standard types and 2 special ones.

     The standard types are: